-As of January 31, 2022 2021 Balance at the beginning of the year \$ 7,863 \$ 5,438 Increases - current period tax positions 11,410 2,795 Increases - prior period tax positions 553 - Decreases - prior period tax positions - (370) Balance at the end of the year \$ 19,826 \$ 7,863
+As of January 31, 2023 2022 Balance at the beginning of the year \$ 19,826 \$ 7,863 Increases - current period tax positions 7,666 11,410 Increases - prior period tax positions 4,246 553 Decreases - prior period tax positions Balance at the end of the year \$ 31,738 \$ 19,826

-The Company's policy is to include interest and penalties related to unrecognized tax benefits within the Company's provision for income taxes.
-The Company had no accrued interest and penalties related to unrecognized tax benefits as of January 31, 2022 or January 31, 2021.
-As of January 31, 2022, there are no unrecognized tax benefits that, if recognized, would affect the Company's effective tax rate.
+The Company had no accrued interest and penalties related to unrecognized tax benefits as of January 31, 2023 or January 31, 2022.
+As of January 31, 2023, there are no unrecognized tax benefits that, if recognized, would affect the Company's effective tax rate.
 The Company does not expect that its uncertain tax positions will materially change in the next 12 months.

 The Company files federal and state tax returns in the United States and in various foreign jurisdictions.
-The Company's tax years since inception are open to examination by federal and state taxing authorities, and the tax years 2016 and forward remain open in various foreign jurisdictions.
+The Company's tax years since inception are open to examination by federal and state taxing authorities, and the tax years 2017 and forward remain open in various foreign jurisdictions.